Reinforcement Learning Training#

 class MyTaskEnv(EmbodiedEnv):

-1. Use the environment ID in your JSON config:
+1. Configure the environment in your JSON config with actions and extensions:

 "env": {